- Patients are increasingly choosing to approach the media, rather than taking a complaint directly to their doctor.

 Alternatively, call the MDU's medico-legal helpline on 0800 716 646.

-This guidance was correct at publication 15/08/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 21/02/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.